Term vs. permanent life insurance: What is the difference?

 • Your policy can grow cash value, tax deferred, in addition to offering a death benefit.

-• You can borrow cash from your life insurance policy tax-free to meet other financial needs and goals.
-There are impacts this can have on the policy.
+• You can borrow cash from your life insurance policy tax free to meet other financial needs and goals.
+(Note: There are impacts this can have on the policy.)1

-What are some of the pros and cons of term and permanent life insurance?
+What are the pros and cons of term vs. permanent life insurance?

 Term life insurance